abdallaabdalrhman/web-methods-collector/README.md

 # web-methods-collector
-it's python3 script  to collect a HTTP methods allowed on the web sites,The script takes the file containing the set of subdomains, to sends an http request to each subdomain via the OPTIONS method, then prints the allowed methods for each subdomain.
+It's python3 script  to collect a HTTP methods allowed on the web sites,The script takes the file containing the set of subdomains, to sends an http request to each subdomain via the OPTIONS method, then prints the allowed methods for each subdomain.

+# Note :
+You must use the tool after crawler on your target :)

 ## How to use this script?